ATTENTION: This page is frequently updated!

 Borders with many countries remain open, however currently international travel is strongly discouraged unless absolutely necessary.
-Certain restrictions may apply for those entering and leaving Italy depending on origin and destination, including a possible 14-day period of mandatory self-isolation.
+Certain restrictions may apply for those entering and leaving Italy depending on origin and destination, including a possible period of mandatory self-isolation.
 Due to the rapid spread of the Coronavirus throughout Europe and the world, new travel restrictions may suddenly be implemented without prior notice.
 For important details and updates on travel to and from Italy visit the Italian Ministry of Foreign Affairs travel website and the Italian Health Ministry's COVID-19 travel webpage.
+If required, the Self-Declaration Travel Form for travel to Italy from abroad is available in the Useful Links Box.

 An on-line travel information form has been created by the Italian Ministry of Foreign Affairs based on current legislation. .